 Stronglite is an industry staple, and that reputation matters when equipment is opened, adjusted, loaded into trunks, and sanitized multiple times a day.
 But a smart investment depends on your specific treatment style, travel frequency, and whether chair massage is your primary revenue driver or an occasional add-on.
 This review breaks down how Stronglite’s two distinct models—the Ergo Pro II and the Microlite—hold up under professional, real-world use.

 A professional massage chair is engineered around three core realities: client positioning, therapist ergonomics, and transportability.
-The forward-leaning position supports the chest, face, arms, and knees, letting the client completely relax while giving the therapist direct, ergonomic access to the neck, shoulders, upper back, and arms—all without the footprint or setup time of a table.
+The forward-leaning position supports the chest, face, arms, and knees, letting the client completely relax while giving the therapist direct, ergonomic access to the neck, shoulders, upper back, and arms—all without the footprint or setup time of a portable massage table.

 This utility is unmatched for on-site corporate wellness, trade shows, athletic events, and salon add-ons where space is tight and session times are short.
 A chair allows you to deliver high-impact work without needing a private room.
 For an established clinic, it also serves as a practical secondary setup for quick postural assessments, focused shoulder work, or clients who struggle to get on and off a traditional table.

 The primary operational advantage is speed.
 A quality chair lets you move from arrival to treatment in just a few steps, provided you know the adjustment points and keep your carry case organized.
-It isn't a replacement for a portable massage table when your modalities require full-body access or longer sessions, but as a purpose-built tool for high-efficiency, seated work, it excels.
+It isn't a replacement for a full-size table when your modalities require full-body access or longer sessions, but as a purpose-built tool for high-efficiency, seated work, it excels.

 Stronglite explicitly builds two models to solve the classic mobile trade-off between total weight and frame stability.
 Choosing the right one depends entirely on your daily volume and travel logistics.